jaredhanson/passport-twitter/README.md

 and OAuth tokens.
 The strategy requires a `verify` callback, which receives the access token and corresponding secret as arguments, as well as `profile` which contains the authenticated user's Twitter profile.
-The `verify` callback must call `done` providing a user to complete authentication.
+The `verify` callback must call `cb` providing a user to complete authentication.

 In order to identify your application to Twitter, specify the consumer key, consumer secret, and callback URL within `options`.
 The consumer key and secret